 Kids are well looked after in Kitzbรผhel, with the โBรคrenlandโ kidsโ area set aside, especially for young children.
 The Kitzbรผheler Horn Snow Park offers a kicker line, the Audi Quattro Fun Slope and the KitzSki Family Park for junior skiers to show off their jumps and tricks.

-Where to stay: Panorama Chalet in Mittersill offers great ski-to-door access and plenty of space for a family, or try a family room at Berghotel Pointenhof St Johann for a family trip to Austria.
+Where to stay: Panorama Chalet in Mittersill offers great ski-to-door access and plenty of space for a family.
+For a family trip to Austria, try a family room at Berghotel Pointenhof St Johann.

 We hope you’ve found the European winter ski resort that fits your family’s needs.
 Whether you are a beginner simply looking to test your skills on the slopes or a family of experts looking for an outdoor challenge, you’ll find it all in Europe’s best family ski resorts.